rijalghodi/firebase-cloud-messaging/README.md

 3. Add a web app
 4. Go to Project Settings → Service Accounts
 5. Generate a new private key (download JSON file)
+6. Go to Project Settings → Cloud Messaging → Web Push certificates
+7. Generate a new key pair and copy the VAPID key

 ### 2. **Environment Variables**